-I use students' state accountability test scores in grades 3-8 in the years 2009-2012 in every public district in the United States.
+I use students' state accountability test scores in grades 3-8 in the years 2009-2012 in every public school district in the United States.
 These data were provided by the National Center for Education Statistics under a restricted data use license.
-The data include, for each public school district in the United States, counts of students scoring in each of several academic proficiency levels (often labeled something like "Below Basic," "Basic," "Proficient," and "Advanced").
-These counts are disaggregated by race (I use counts of non-Hispanic white, non-Hispanic Black, and Hispanic students in this paper), grade (grades 3-8), test subject (math and ELA), and year (school years 2008-09 through 2011-12).
+The data include, for each public school district in the United States, counts of students scoring in each of several academic proficiency levels (often labeled something like "Below Basic," "Proficient," and "Advanced").
+These counts are disaggregated by race (I use counts of non-Hispanic white, non-Hispanic Black, and Hispanic students in this paper), grade (grades 3-8), test subject (math and ELA), and year (school years 2008-2009 through 2011-2012).
 I combine the proficiency counts in charter schools with those of the public school district in which they are formally chartered or, if not chartered by a district, in the district in which they are physically located.
 Thus, a "school district" includes students in all local charter schools as well as in traditional public schools.

 There are 384 metropolitan areas and roughly 13,700 school districts serving grades 3-8 in the United States.
 In order to construct metropolitan area achievement gaps, I aggregate data from all public school districts (including their charter schools) within a given metropolitan area, so long as the metropolitan area falls entirely within a single state.
 Because districts in different states use different achievement tests, proficiency categories in different states are not comparable, so I cannot construct aggregated data for the 45 (of 384) metropolitan areas that cross state boundaries.
-The 339 metropolitan areas in the analytic sample include 81% of black and 92% of Hispanic public school grade 3-8 students in metropolitan areas (and 69% and 79% of black and Hispanic students in the U.S.).
+The 339 metropolitan areas that do not cross state boundaries include 81 percent of black and 92 percent of Hispanic public school grade 3-8 students in metropolitan areas (and 69 percent and 79 percent of black and Hispanic students in the U.S.).

-The EdFacts data span 6 grades, 2 subjects, and 4 years, making a total of 16,272 possible metropolitan area-grade-subject-year combinations (in the 339 metropolitan areas).
+The EdFacts data span six grades, two subjects, and four years, making a total of 16,272 possible metropolitan area-grade-subject-year combinations (in the 339 metropolitan areas).
 Several states do not have sufficient data to compute achievement gaps in some years (Colorado, Wyoming, and Florida each are missing one or more years of data).
-In addition, some metropolitan areas have too few minority students to reliably estimate achievement gaps: I exclude cells with fewer than 20 white and/or 20 black/Hispanic students.
-After excluding cells with too few students, I am able to estimate white-black and white-Hispanic achievement gaps in at least one grade-year-subject for all but a few metropolitan area achievement gaps, an average of roughly 42 gaps per area.
+In addition, some metropolitan areas have too few minority students to reliably estimate achievement gaps: I exclude cells with fewer than twenty white and/or twenty black/Hispanic students.
+After excluding cells with too few students, I am able to estimate white-black and white-Hispanic achievement gaps in at least one grade-year-subject for all but a few metropolitan areas.
+In total, the sample includes roughly 14,200 white-black and white-Hispanic metropolitan area achievement gaps, an average of roughly forty-two gaps per area.